Roll-on/roll-off: Description

 Types of RORO vessels include ferries, cruiseferries, cargo ships, barges, and RORO service for air/railway deliveries.
 New automobiles that are transported by ship are often moved on a large type of RORO called a pure car carrier (PCC) or pure car/truck carrier (PCTC).

 Elsewhere in the shipping industry, cargo is normally measured by tonnage or by the tonne, but RORO cargo is typically measured in lanes in metres (LIMs).
 This is calculated by multiplying the cargo length in metres by the number of decks and by its width in lanes (lane width differs from vessel to vessel, and there are several industry standards).
-On PCCs, cargo capacity is often measured in RT or RT43 units (based on a 1966 Toyota Corona, the first mass-produced car to be shipped in specialised car-carriers and used as the basis of RORO vessel size.
-1 RT is approximately 4 m of lane space required to store a 1.5 m wide Toyota Corona) or in car-equivalent units (CEU).
+On PCCs, cargo capacity is often measured in RT or RT43 units, based on a 1966 Toyota Corona, the first mass-produced car to be shipped in specialised car-carriers and used as the basis of RORO vessel size.
+One RT is approximately 4 m of lane space required to store a 1.5 m wide Toyota Corona.
+Cargo capacity may also be measured in car-equivalent units (CEU).